-- presiding over all meetings of the Board; - reviewing the agenda for Board meetings in consultation with our CEO and other members of the Board; - calling and presiding over meetings of the independent directors; - managing the Board's process for annual director self-assessment and evaluation of the Board and of our CEO; and

-• presiding over all meetings of shareholders.
+- presiding over all meetings of the Board; - reviewing the agenda for Board meetings in consultation with our CEO and other members of the Board; - calling and presiding over meetings of the independent directors; - managing the Board's process for annual director self-assessment and evaluation of the Board and of our CEO; and - presiding over all meetings of shareholders.

-The Board believes that there may be advantages to having an independent chairman for matters such as communications and relations between the Board, our CEO and other senior management; in assisting the Board in reaching consensus on particular strategies and policies; and, in facilitating a robust director, Board and CEO evaluation processes.
-Our Board currently consists of five non-employee directors and our CEO, Mr. Baur.
+The Board believes that there are advantages to having an independent chairman for matters such as communications and relations between the Board, our CEO and other senior management; in assisting the Board in reaching consensus on particular strategies and policies; and in facilitating robust director, Board and CEO evaluation processes.
+Our Board currently consists of five non-employee, independent directors and our CEO, Mr. Baur.
 One of Mr. Fischer's roles is to oversee and manage the Board and its functions, including setting meeting agendas and presiding over Board meetings.
-In this regard, Mr. Fischer and the Board in their advisory and oversight roles are particularly focused on overseeing our CEO and senior management in their pursuit and adoption of successful business strategies, risk management policies, and management succession plans.
-In the event that these positions are ever served by the same person, our Corporate Governance Guidelines provide the Board shall appoint a "Lead Independent Director."
+In this regard, Mr. Fischer and the Board in its advisory and oversight roles are particularly focused on overseeing our CEO and senior management in their pursuit and adoption of successful business strategies, risk management policies, and management succession plans.
+In the event that the Chairman and CEO positions ever are held by the same individual, our Corporate Governance Guidelines provide the Board shall appoint a "Lead Independent Director."

-Board and Committee Meetings in 2015
+Board and Committee Meetings in 2016

-The Board of Directors met a total of sixteen times during the fiscal year ended June 30, 2015.
+The Board met a total of eleven times during the 2016 fiscal year.
 Mr. Fischer served as the non-executive Chairman of the Board during the entire fiscal year.
-Committees of the Board met a total of fourteen times during the fiscal year ended June 30, 2015.
-All directors attended at least 75% of Board and committee meetings that occurred during their tenure as a director during the fiscal year ended June 30, 2015.
-We expect all Board members to attend the 2015 Annual Meeting.
-All of our directors attended the 2014 Annual Meeting of Shareholders.
+Committees of the Board met a total of fourteen times during the 2016 fiscal year.
+All directors attended at least 75% of Board and committee meetings that occurred during their tenure as a director during the 2016 fiscal year.
+We expect all Board members to attend annual meetings.
+All of our directors attended the 2015 Annual Meeting.